AK1089/ak1089.github.io/minr/index.md

 - `Lightwood13` has developed a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Lightwood13.msc) which helps with writing MSC scripts.
 I think it's fantastic, and well worth the setup investment.
 - `rmanimal` wrote [Scripts with rman](https://forums.minr.org/threads/scripts-with-rman-1-basic-script-understanding.3193/) in 2018, and it still holds up as the canonical tutorial-style introduction to scripting.
 - `egabbac` maintains a [collection of resources](https://forums.minr.org/threads/compilation-of-mapmaking-resources.7331/) which aim to help with mapmaking.
-- On the server, you can `/warp teleport mapmaking` for a guide to many aspects of creating maps.
+- On the server, `/warp teleport mapmaking` has a guide to many aspects of creating maps.

-## Example Scripts
+## My Guides to Scripting & Mapmaking

 🚧 This section is under construction!

-## My Guides to Scripting & Mapmaking
+## Example Scripts

 🚧 This section is under construction!